SPARC-FAIR-Codeathon/SPARClet/README.md

     update_html: updates the widget at bottom right with label of the current object being hovered on

+## Sparclet python package
+We welcome open source contributions to our library.
+There a many more functionalities that can be added to the flatmaps and we were restricted by the duration of the codeathon.
+We will be maintaining this library and making it more beneficial to the SPARC community.

 ## Team Members

 Archit Bhatnagar